 You will most likely need emotional support to Staylisten with full attention

 It’s not easy to listen to our children wail and flail in fear.
 We don’t want them to hurt.
 We want to make life smooth and easy.
 Most of us have never ever seen a person dive into their feelings as fully as a child does.
 Children show every detail of their emotional pain.
 So it’s scary.
 It’s wearing.
 It’s unusual.
 It doesn’t look like a supportive thing to do.
 And other family members don’t always approve.

 You’ll most likely need a listener for yourself, so you can offload your own fear and grief.
 You’ll need someone to care about how you feel, and to stay with you as you release your own set of upsets and worries.
-We have a booklet, Listening Partnerships for Parents, which describes how two parents can team up to support one another in turn.
+We have a booklet, Listening Partnerships for Parents, in our set of Listening to Children Booklets, which describes how two parents can team up to support one another in turn.
 It’s a simple thing to try, and there’s an art to listening that is interesting to refine.
 It makes such a difference to have someone to talk to about parenting, someone who won’t judge you, and who will let you explore your own mind and heart without interruption or advice.
 We highly recommend setting up a Listening Partnership, so you don’t exhaust yourself while trying to help your child.
 You’ll be a far better listener, and a far steadier emotional guide, if you have your own listener on a regular basis!

 When your child can agree to the bedtime change, make it